 If you spend even just one day in Chamonix you’ll already know that paragliding is one of the most popular things to do in Chamonix in the summer.
 Paragliders soar overhead from all angles at all times of day.
 Most of them you just see, but some you hear loud and clear, screaming at the top of their lungs.
 Those ones are my favorites.

 There are a ton of paragliding companies to fly with in Chamonix and I have personal experience with zero of them.
-However, Fly Chamonix has nothing by 5-star reviews on Tripadvisor so I’d start there.
+However, I’d start here with these options:

 If you think all the other views of Chamonix I’ve mentioned so far are amazing, I can’t even imagine how incredible the ones from a glider are!